 - Written comment in book

-- Work on display or shared with other teachers/pupils
+- Learning on display or shared with other teachers/pupils

 - Table points or a similar system that promotes team work

 - Green Cards (10 dojo points = green card)

 - Bronze (20 green cards), Silver (40 green cards) and Gold (60 green cards) awards.

 - Celebration Worship once a week during which pupils are praised for how well they have embodied the school vision and values.

 - A Headteacher’s Award for a truly stunning piece of work or for when a pupil demonstrates exemplary understanding of the school’s vision and values.